project-tsurugi/shirakami/README.md

        * Default: `112`

     - `-DPARAM_EPOCH_TIME=<epoch time (ms)>`
        * Epoch time related with latency of commit (durable) and span of resource management.
        * Default: `40`

     - `-DPARAM_RETRY_READ`
        * The number of retry read without give-up due to conflicts at reading record.
        * Default : `0`

     - `BUILD_WP=ON`
        * Enable write preserve logic in concurrency control.
-       <font color="red"> Note that write preserve logic is developed now, so it is not stable.
+       <font color="red"> Note that write preserve logic is developed now, so
+       it is not stable.
 Therefore, default is OFF.
        </font>
        * Default: `OFF`

+       - `-DPARAM_READ_BY_MODE=<0 or 1>`

+          * How occ tx leaves read-anti-info.
+Mode 0 is the basic method, and the performance of occ tx is worse than that of mode 1.
+Mode 1 degrades batch performance other than the highest priority, but occ tx has very good performance.

+          * Default: `1`

   + PWAL
     - `-DPARAM_PWAL_LOG_GCOMMIT_THRESHOLD=<# operations of group commit in a batch>`